 medical weight loss treatment is recommended for people who:

-Have a body mass index (BMI) of 30 or higher.- Have a BMI of 27 or higher with weight-related conditions like diabetes, high blood pressure, and high cholesterol.
+- Have a BMI of 27 or higher with weight-related conditions like diabetes, high blood pressure, and high cholesterol.

-- Struggle with hormonal imbalances like PCOS, insulin resistance, or thyroid disorders.
+hormonal imbalances like PCOS, insulin resistance, or thyroid disorders.

 Weight loss medications won’t replace diet and exercise, but when used correctly, they can give your efforts an extra boost and help make the journey a bit easier.